 Both NaNoWriMo.org and CampNaNoWriMo.org share a significant portion of their code base, supporting their "novel" programs with two world-class, custom websites at significantly reduced development costs.

 The best part of this story continues to be written.
 In November 2011, NaNoWriMo.org hosted 256,618 writers, supporting 506 NaNoWriMo chapters in 45 countries.
-Not only do their programs continue to grow in popularity, but now they have the website infrastructure in place to support any number of future writers.
+In 2012, that grew to 341,375 participants.
+Not only do our client's programs continue to grow in popularity, but now they have the website infrastructure in place to support any number of future writers.